gregogolla/gregogolla.github.io/docs/top-banner.md

 # Top Banner Content
-Below is a deeper look at the buttons found on the Top banner
+Below is a deeper look at the buttons found on the Top banner.

 ## The Search Box
 The Search Box searches through the different records and returns content matching the search term.